NEWS

 • Seating capacity

-• Weight of a large vehicle – e.g., goods vehicle or campervans
+• Weight of a large vehicle, for example goods vehicle or campervan*

 • Wheel plan

-• Body type – e.g. convert a van to a camper van
+• Body type – e.g. convert a van to a campervan or motor caravan

 • Vehicle identification number (VIN)